rust-lang/nomicon/src/what-unsafe-does.md

       `NonZero*` that is 0
 * Unwinding into another language
 * Causing a [data race][race]
-* Executing code compiled with platform features that the current platform does not support (see [`target_feature`])
+* Executing code compiled with target features that the current thread of execution does not support (see [`target_feature`])

 "Producing" a value happens any time a value is assigned, passed to a